 I’ll also share a couple of great resources to help you get the job done right and save you time in the process.

 The Dangers Of Ignoring Email Marketing

-One of my favorite questions for guests is designed to reveal some of the harder lessons we have to learn on our photographic journey, and it goes a bit like this:
+One of my favorite questions for my podcast guests is designed to reveal some of the harder lessons we have to learn on our photographic journey, and it goes a bit like this:

 If you could steal the TARDIS from Doctor Who and visit an earlier version of yourself, what advice would you have for the younger you?